Goldfinger (film): Plot

-Bond escapes his cell and witnesses Goldfinger's meeting with several American Mafia bosses, who have supplied materials to Goldfinger for Operation Grand Slam and have been promised $1 million each.
+Bond escapes his cell and witnesses Goldfinger's meeting with several American Mafia bosses, who have supplied materials to him for Operation Grand Slam and been promised $1 million each.
 The plan involves breaking into the US Bullion Depository at Fort Knox after incapacitating the troops stationed there.
-He promises to pay the criminals $10 million each if the scheme succeeds, but they ridicule his plan; one of them, Mr. Solo, demands to be paid immediately and leaves before the others are fatally gassed.
-Bond is captured by Pussy but attempts to alert the CIA by planting his other tracker in Solo's pocket as he leaves.
+He promises to pay the criminals $10 million each if the scheme succeeds, but they ridicule his plan.
+One of them, Mr. Solo, demands to be paid immediately and leaves before the others are killed with a nerve gas.
+Bond is caught by Pussy but attempts to alert the CIA by planting his other tracker in Solo's pocket as he leaves.
+However, this is destroyed when Oddjob kills Solo and has his car crushed with his body inside.

-Oddjob kills Solo and puts his body through a car crusher, destroying both it and the tracker.
-Bond confronts Goldfinger over the implausibility of moving the gold and Goldfinger agrees.
-Bond deduces from Ling's presence that the Chinese government has provided a dirty bomb to irradiate the gold, making it unusable for decades; Goldfinger's bullion will increase in value and the Chinese will gain power from the resulting economic meltdown.
+Bond confronts Goldfinger over the implausibility of his scheme, only later deducing from Ling's presence that the Chinese government has provided a dirty bomb to irradiate the gold, making it unusable for decades.
+Goldfinger's bullion will skyrocket in value and the Chinese will create economic chaos in the West.

 Operation Grand Slam begins with Pussy's pilot troupe spraying gas over Fort Knox, seemingly knocking out the troops.

-Goldfinger's private army breaks into Fort Knox and accesses the vault as Goldfinger arrives in a helicopter with the bomb.
-In the vault, Goldfinger's henchman Kisch handcuffs Bond to the bomb.
+Goldfinger's private army breaks into Fort Knox and enters the vault as Goldfinger arrives in a helicopter with the bomb.
+In the vault, Bond is handcuffed to the bomb.
 Unknown to Goldfinger, Bond persuaded Pussy to alert the authorities and replace the gas with a harmless substance.
-Goldfinger locks the vault with Bond, Oddjob and Kisch inside.
+Goldfinger locks the vault with Bond and Oddjob inside.
 When the US Army attacks, Goldfinger kills Ling and escapes.
-Oddjob throws Kisch off a gangway after he tries to escape the vault.
-Bond frees himself with Kisch's key, fights Oddjob, and eventually electrocutes him.
+Bond manages to free himself and fight Oddjob, eventually electrocuting him by use of his steel-rimmed hat between two electrified poles.
 Although Bond forces open the casing of the bomb, he is unsure of how to disarm it.

-After killing Goldfinger's men, US troops open the vault, and a specialist shuts off the bomb just before it can detonate.
-Bond boards a jet to have lunch with the President at the White House, but Goldfinger hijacks the plane, tying up the crew in the hangar and putting Pussy in the cockpit.
-Bond and Goldfinger fight for Goldfinger's gun, which fires, shattering a window and creating an explosive decompression that blows Goldfinger out of the plane.
-Bond and Pussy parachute to safety and end up floating in an inflatable raft on the ocean.
-Leiter's search helicopter passes over the pair; Pussy tries to alert him, but Bond playfully declares, "This is no time to be rescued," and draws the parachute over them.
+After killing Goldfinger's men, US troops open the vault, and a specialist shuts off the bomb seven seconds before it can detonate.

+Bond boards a jet to have lunch at the White House, but Goldfinger hijacks the plane at gunpoint, tying up the crew in the hangar and putting Pussy in the cockpit.
+Bond and Goldfinger fight for the gun, which fires, shattering a window and creating an explosive decompression that sucks Goldfinger out of the plane, killing him.
+Bond and Pussy parachute to safety.
+Leiter's search helicopter passes over the pair.
+Pussy tries to alert him, but Bond playfully declares, "This is no time to be rescued," and draws the parachute over them as they kiss.